TRP Toppers (Online): Sanjivani 2 Makes Maiden Entry In Top 5 List; Yeh Un Dinon Ki Baat Hai Drops

 Yeh Hai Mohabbatein has maintained its fifth spot with 23.9 points.
 Kundali Bhagya has witnessed a jump.
 The show has managed to occupy the sixth spot with 21.5 points.

-Bepanah Pyarr & Kulfi Kumar Bajewala
+Bepanah Pyaarr & Kulfi Kumar Bajewala

-Bepanah Pyarr has dropped down to the seventh spot with 19.0 points, Kulfi Kumar Bajewala has slipped one step down to the eighth spot with 17.0 points.
+Bepanah Pyaarr has dropped to the seventh spot with 19.0 points; Kulfi Kumar Bajewala has slipped one step down to the eighth spot with 17.0 points.

 Taarak Mehta Ka Ooltah Chashmah & Yeh Un Dinon Ki Baat Hai

-While Taarak Mehta Ka Ooltah Chashmah has retained its ninth spot, Yeh Un Dinon Ki Baat Hai has witnessed a major drop (is at 10th spot).
+While Taarak Mehta Ka Ooltah Chashmah has retained its ninth spot, Yeh Un Dinon Ki Baat Hai has witnessed a major drop (is at the 10th spot).
 The shows have managed to fetch 13.4 and 11.2 points, respectively.

 Top 10 Shows